ahmeterdem1/Vector/README.md

 There is an obvious solution to this speed problem though.
 Just put expanded form as the argument.
 Not the implicit function form.

+### Vectorgebra.derivative(f, x, h)

+Takes the derivative of f around x with h = _h_.
+There is no algorithm here.
+It just calculates the derivative.

+### Vectorgebra.__mul(...)

+A helper function to Vectorgebra.matmul().
+Threads inside matmul call this function.

+### Vectorgebra.matmul(m1, m2, max=10)

+Threaded matrix multiplication.
+Its speed is depended on dimensions of matrices.
+Let it be axb and bxc, (a - b) is proportional to this functions speed.
+Worst case scenario is square matrices.
+44x44 (On CPython) is limit for this function to be faster than the overload version of matrix multiplication.

+If b > a, normally this function gets even more slower.
+But there is a way around.
+Let it be b > a;

+A * B = C

+B<sup>T</sup> * A<sup>T</sup> = C<sup>T</sup>

+After taking the transposes, we get a > b again.
+All we have to do is to calculate the matrix C<sup>T</sup> instead of C directly then to calculate the transpose of it.

+(I didn't add this function to Matrix class because I have more plans on it.)

+### Vectorgebra.findsol(f, x, resolution)

+Calculates a single solution of f with Newton's method. x is the starting guess. resolution is the number of iterations.

 ### Vectorgebra.complex

 This is the complex number class.
 It has + - / * overloaded.